 The yolks should be light in color and fall to the surface in thick “ribbons.”

-You usually want a three-second ribbon, which means from the moment the ribbon hits the surface until it disappears from sight and sinks back into the body of the foam, you have been able to count one one-thousand, two one-thousand, and three one-thousand.
+You usually want a three-second ribbon, which means that from the moment the ribbon hits the surface until it disappears and sinks back into the body of the foam, you have been able to count one thousand, two thousand, and three thousand.

 3. Heating Whole Eggs

-To make Genoise cakes, whole eggs and sugar are first heated over a pan of simmering water to dissolve the sugar.
+Genoise cakes, whole eggs, and sugar are first heated over a pan of simmering water to dissolve the sugar.
 This step also increases the mixture, holding more air bubbles.

 After warming, beat the egg and sugar mixture using an electric stand mixer for 6 to 7 minutes, or 8 to 10 minutes if using a hand mixer, until it is thick, light in color, and billowy like whipped cream.